Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 <br />
 # Linux <i class="far fa-check-circle"></i>

+* All supported hardware works out of the box on kernel 5.2
+* Fingerprint scanner still unsupported in Linux.
+The community is currently attempting to reverse engineer a driver, see the [Validity90 Github project](https://github.com/nmikhailov/Validity90)
 * amdgpu works out of the box with RADV for Vulkan
 * [systemd requires a patch for rdrand](https://github.com/systemd/systemd/issues/11810) which isn't in Fedora 30 meaning I cannot install Silverblue.
 Fedora Desktop ReSpin (with patched systemd and updated kernel) works fine.
-* Kernel 5.1 required.
-Previous kernels required boot workarounds.
+* Minimum of kernel 5.1 required.
+Previous kernels required boot arg workarounds.
-* Suspend/resume: the bluetooth blocks proper suspending
+* Suspend/resume: the bluetooth blocks proper suspending, see **INSERT LINK** my other article for the current workaround.
+* Touchpad well supported by libinput.

 <br />
 # Battery <i class="far fa-times-circle"></i>